 - Dispel Undead - Deals heavy damage to almost everything in the Tomb.
-Only affects one target at a time though.
+Only affects one melee target at a time though.

-- Shatter - Deals heavy, unavoidable damage to nearly the entire screen.
+- Shatter - Deals heavy, unavoidable damage to the entire screen.
 Noisy, but also tears down walls.

 - Kikubaaqudgha - Provides significant torment resistance, negates most death curses and provides access to useful Necromancy spells.